-In verbal reasoning, you are asked to answer questions from three different sections — Reading Comprehension, Critical Reasoning, and Sentence Correction.
+In GMAT Verbal reasoning, you are asked to answer questions from three different sections — Reading Comprehension, Critical Reasoning, and Sentence Correction.
 The questions test how well you can read, comprehend and critically analyze a given argument in standard written English.
 You need to use your English language skills along with your critical reasoning skills to answer the questions.
 However, you will not need any subject matter expertise to answer these questions, as this section mainly tests your command of the English language.

 No: of Questions asked – 36

 - Analytical Writing Assessment

 The Analytical Writing Assessment section consists of a writing task — in English — wherein you have to analyse and critique an argument.
 The topic of the argument can be related to anything — business or general.
 Having said this, you need not have any specific knowledge of the topic because you are essentially tested on your ability to process, break down complex information, critically analyse a given topic and articulate your thoughts with clarity and cohesion.

 No: of Questions asked – 1

 Score Range- 0-6

 Solving GMAT sample papers is one of the most reliable methods of assessing your performance.
 Once you start your preparation for the GMAT exam, it is essential to be consistent, and check your progress on the go.
 Practising these GMAT exam sample papers with solutions helps you identify your weaker areas and understand which section needs more preparation.
 It also stimulates the actual GMAT exam experience and familiarises you with the question pattern, marks distribution, etc. Most importantly, consistent practice helps reduce your stress and exam fear.